Only to be used in relation to Alex's work / research

 The scientists are not just concerned about the obvious pollutants such pharmaceutical drugs leaking into the environment but they also warn about the potential unknowns such as chemicals in plastics, washing agents, personal care products, and as well industrial contaminants.

-The conclusions of their work have since been published in two papers, both co-led by Professor Alex Ford, from the School of Biological Sciences at the University of Portsmouth.
+The conclusions of their work have since been published in two papers, both co-led by Professor Alex Ford, from the School of the Environment and Life Sciences at the University of Portsmouth.

 The first study, which explored how behavioural studies could be used in regulatory decision-making, won the award for best paper 2020 in the Royal Society of Chemistry journal Environmental Sciences: Processes and Impacts.